Ona Munson: Career

-1919–1929: Broadway career
+1919–1929: Stage beginnings and Broadway

-She first appeared on Broadway in a minor role in George White's Scandals, followed by a supporting part in Twinkle, Twinkle (both staged in 1919).
-In 1926, Munson took over the title role of the singing and dancing ingenue Nanette in the original production of No, No, Nanette.
-On July 16, 1926, she married her first husband, fellow stage actor Edward Buzzell.
-The following year, she portrayed the title character in Manhattan Mary, followed by the female lead in 1928's original production of Hold Everything!, a musical in which she introduced the song "You're the Cream in My Coffee".
+Munson first appeared on Broadway in a minor role in George White's Scandals, followed by a supporting part in Twinkle, Twinkle (both staged in 1919).
+In 1922, vaudevillian Gus Edwards recruited Munson to perform in one of his shows, The Song Revue, which was staged for 52 weeks on the Orpheum tour circuit throughout the United States.
+After completing the tour, Munson and her mother traveled to Europe where Munson continued her education.

+In 1925, Munson was cast in the title role of the singing and dancing ingenue Nanette in No, No, Nanette, which ran for 27 weeks at the Garrick Theatre in Philadelphia.
+The following year, she reprised the role in the original Broadway production, replacing Louise Groody.
+In 1927, she portrayed the title character in Manhattan Mary, followed by the female lead in 1928's original production of Hold Everything!, a musical in which she introduced the song "You're the Cream in My Coffee".